 Who can resist a good spud, regardless of how it has been transformed?
 But did you know that the type of potato that you use can make all the difference in the final product?

 So what is this potato-croquet secret I am talking about?
 Well, there are actually a few secrets I would like to share with you.
 In order to make the Best Homemade Italian Potato Croquettes, you need to use a mealy potato that becomes dry and fluffy when it is cooked.
 The Russet potato, also known as the Mighty Idaho, is the spud for us today.
-Just in case you are wondering, this is also the ideal potato to make perfect hash brown potatoes, gnocchi or just plain mashed potatoes.
+Just in case you are wondering, this is also the ideal potato to make perfect hash brown potatoes, gnocchi or would you believe CINNAMON ROLLS!!!

 You want to know another secret?
 Steam the potatoes instead of boiling them.
 That way, you end up with potatoes that are slightly drier than their boiled counterpart.
 Baking the potatoes, as opposed to boiling them, is another alternative which will provide excellent results.
 I absolutely love garlic with my Best Homemade Italian Potato Croquettes, so I will add a few cloves to be steamed alongside my russets.
 The potatoes are cooked when you can easily poke through the skin reaching the interior of the potato with a paring knife.
 This usually takes about 35-45 minutes, depending on the size of your potato.
 Always steam your potatoes with the skin.